 Remember how I said you’d have to interact on FB or GMB?

 Sometimes that’s not the worse thing that could happen.
 If you, or your staff, are absolute rock stars at taking customer feedback and using it to make visible changes in processes – let that be known!

 If you take a social, or authenticity based, approach to marketing – your best “in” with new customers is how you engage and interact with people.

 I can’t count the amount of times where I’ve searched for a service, checked out the reviews, and was stopped in my tracks by the interaction between owner and customer.
 Gotta keep the crazy at bay, even if the customer is completely in the wrong.

 Which leads to the last element of this list...

 There’s a lot of Karen’s out there these days.
 Taking their sense of entitlement to new heights (great example of taking the high road when confronted in person) daily, it’s imperative for all brands and brand managers take the high road when dealing with negativity.

 Of course this is easier said than done.
 And maybe this is one of those elements of reputation management that ties in ties in with another in this list.

-One of the more base reactions we humans have is to hit back harder when confronted with words we don’t like.
-You all remember ‘yo mama’ joke sessions spiraling out of control, but now there are cameras and screenshots to permanently archive those moments.
+One of the more base reactions we humans have is to hit back harder when confronted with words we don't like.
+We're sure you remember ‘yo mama' joke sessions spiraling out of control – but now there are cameras and screenshots to permanently archive those moments.

 As long as you're taking the high road, your engagements with both positive and negative feedback should be manageable.